7 Most Important Social Skills for Family, Relationships & Leaders

 Empathy means being able to understand someone else’s position based on where they’re coming from.
 In business, it means understanding what the client is trying to communicate – even if they’re saying something you don’t want to hear.

 This can be used in daily interactions as well.
-For instance when somebody asks about your day and doesn’t seem interested in the answer you give, empathize by trying to figure out what happened in their day.
+For instance, when somebody asks about your day and doesn’t seem interested in the answer you give, empathize by trying to figure out what happened in their day.

 Negotiation

-It’s not enough for a leader to know what he/she wants; it will be important to figure out what the other party wants and how much it’s worth.
 This is necessary when you have to ask your team members about something, or if you’re in a position where you need to get other people on board with helping you accomplish certain goals.

 In business negotiations, this can mean trying to resolve differences by seeing things from the other person’s point of view – even if they didn’t express it until now.
 It also means being able to say “No,” if that’s the only way you can get what you want.